Wastewater Treatment Services

 Bacteria and microbes are the primary treatment process at this treatment plant and as such their health and effectiveness is diligently managed by our Wastewater Operators.
 Our Operators manage the bacterial treatment in a number of ways including water quality monitoring, returning and wasting sludges, and maintaining optimal physical and chemical conditions.

-After successfully receiving a subsidy under the Queensland Government’s Local Government Grants and Subsidy Program for 2015 / 2016, Mareeba Shire Council will be upgrading its sludge management system.
-Council will be upgrading from the existing lagoon system to a new belt filter press that will dewater sludge efficiently.
-This will reduce our environmental risk and produce even cleaner effluent.
+After successfully receiving a subsidy under the Queensland Government’s Local Government Grants and Subsidy Program in 2015/16, Mareeba Shire Council has upgraded its sludge management system.
+Council was able to upgrade from the existing lagoon system to a new belt filter press that dewaters sludge efficiently.
+This has reduced our environmental risk and produced an even cleaner effluent.

 Mareeba Wastewater Treatment Plant, Hickling Avenue.